Check out our new cookbook

 - Uni (sea urchin roe),

-you can bet it won’t just make the sushi more attractive, but it’ll make it taste great as well!
+you can bet it won’t just make the sushi more attractive.
+It’ll make it taste great as well!

 Today, I’ll be talking about those nice-looking little fish eggs that you often see in your sushi.
 Find out what they are, how they’re being harvested, and how chefs prepare them.